kinecosystem/kin-app-server/README.md

-# kin-wallet-service
+# kin-app-server
 Note: this repo is at a very early stage of work.

-An internal service for the Kin Wallet aimed at:
+An internal service for the Kin App aimed at:
     - storing user data
     - oferring spend and earn opportunities for clients
     - paying clients for completing questionnaires